 He is represented in the Cincinnati Art Museum with "Fountain Square 1929" and an engaging portrait of his "Young Apprentice."
 Much of his other work is in family collections or with other collectors.

-French artist born in 1959, I live on the Atlantic coast near La Rochelle.
+Gisele Hurtaud: French artist born in 1959, I live on the Atlantic coast near La Rochelle.
+A member of the Society of Pastellists of France, I realize portraits pastel for twenty years.

 My works appear in public and private collections in France and abroad.